Tinkerforge/doc/en/source/Kits/InternetOfThings/InternetOfThings.rst

 world of the Internet of Things.
 It allows to control many devices over the internet.
 For that the kit is equipped with a :ref:`Remote Switch Bricklet <remote_switch_bricklet>`.
-It can be used to remotely control 433MHz mains switches, dimmers and home automation :ref:`list of supported actuators <remote_switch_supported_devices>` in the documentation of the Bricklet.
+It can be used to remotely control 433MHz mains switches, dimmers and home automation components.
+You can find a :ref:`list of supported actuators <remote_switch_supported_devices>` in the documentation of the Bricklet.

 With the :ref:`API Bindings <api_bindings>` it is possible to control the wireless actuators with any (Embedded-)PC, smart phone or tablet over the